vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 Ahan-a day.
 There are several views about the divisions of

 the day, viz. into two, three, four, five, eight, or fifteen parts.
 The two are pūrvāhna and aparāhṇa ( as in Manu III.
 278 ); for three vide notes 257–258 above.
 Four parts described by Gobhila (q. by KN p.
 110 ) are pūrvāhna ( for 1) prahara ), madhyāhna for one prahara, aparāhna up to the end of the 3rd prahara and thereafter sāyāhna till end of day.
 For names of five divisions vide H. of Dh. vol. IV p.
 376. In Rg.
 V. 76.
 3 (utāyātam sangave prātarahno) three of the five parts of a day viz. prūtah, sangava and malhyandina are expressly mentioned.
 Eight divisions of the day are men tioned by Kautilya (I. 19), Daksa ( chap.
 2) and Katyāyana.
 Kālidāsa in Vikramorvāśiya II.
 1 (sasthe bhāge) appears to know this.
 There are fifteen muhūrtas of the day and fifteen of the night.
 Vide Bșhadyogayātrā VI.
 2-4 for 15 muhurtas.
 As the day and night become long or short at different places (except on the equator) each of the muhurtas will vary in length to some extent even in the same place in different seasons of the year.
 Similarly, pūrvāhpa or prātaḥkāla will be of 71 muhūrtas if day is divided only in two parts, if into five parts pūrvāhṛa or prātaḥ will comprise only three muhūrtas.
 The KN (p.
-112) remarks that the division into five parts being observed in many Vedic and Smrti texts as the principal division, that division, is the one resorted to in the śāstric passages about positive and negative injunctions.
+112) remarks that the division into five parts being observed in many Vedic and Smr̥ti texts as the principal division, that division, is the one resorted to in the śāstric passages about positive and negative injunctions.
 Vide HK 325-329, VKK 18–19, KTV

 6, 367.
 Ahiinsūvrata—not to eat flesh for a year and then donate a cow